vinaydhegde/testdriven-site/src/_posts/blog/2018-04-16-tdd-with-react-jest-and-enzyme-part-one.md

 We'll take a break here and pick back up in the next part, starting with testing for the rendering of the values contained in the `numbers` and `operators` arrays in `Keypad`.
 We'll then move on to testing for the `Key` component, proceed to the application event and functionality tests, and then do some final refactors.

-Grab the final code from the [react-calculator](https://www.github.com/calebpollman/react-calculator) repo on GitHub.
+If you would like to skip ahead, you can grab the final code from the [react-calculator](https://www.github.com/calebpollman/react-calculator) repo on GitHub.

 Cheers!